EE-EBa/EE-EBa.github.io/_posts/2025-03-26-Add_a_SystemView_configuration_into_a_FreeRTOS_project.md

 # 8. Generate .SVDat file

+My debug tools is st-link+openocd, so for simplify, make SystemView woke in single-shot recode.
+So .SVDat file is necessary.
 * Hit run and the pause after couple of seconds.
 * Write down the code  bellow